jtyang-chem/SimpleScript/README.md

 # SimpleScript
-some little, but useful script in life
+some little, but useful scripts in life

 ## bfnode.py
-breif node check script:
+node check script with brief output:

 check if the node is working normally, including function can get you spare cores, which is usally dealed with job sub controller,